kaifungchong/Objectify.scala/README.md

 This framework was inspired by [James Gollick’s](http://jamesgolick.com/) similarly named [Ruby framework](https://github.com/bitlove/objectify).

-With Scalatra services were defined all over the place, in various files and shared functionality and codification was done via inheritance.
+When we used Scalatra by itself, services were defined all over the place, in various files and shared functionality and codification was done via inheritance.
+This isn't necessarily Scalatra's fault, it's just something that happens when you use simple frameworks in large applications.
+It required more structure.

 The goal of Objectify is to codify how services are structured, and how they should function.
-There is central definition of all paths, policies, responders and they are each structured in a very simple way, enforcing the single responsibility for principle for classes and creating a separation of concerns.
+There is a central definition of all paths, policies, responders and they are each structured in a very simple way, enforcing the single responsibility for principle for classes, and creating a separation of concerns.

-The reason we wanted to add our own dependecy injection is avoid using singleton when generally all we need are request-scoped objects.
+The reason we implemented our own dependecy injection is to avoid using singletons when generally all we need are request-scoped objects.

 ## How does it work?